 “How is business?”

 He responded with a so-so hand gesture without looking up.
 Daniel’s business was information.
-He was the unknown research man for a variety of publications, blogs and even some business interests, people that wanted to know what was happening at the House of Mouse that were not in the press releases.
-Daniel knew more people that worked behind the scenes at Disney than anyone else, he gathered information and dispersed it to numerous contacts around the world.
-Not that Daniel needed to work, he was a trust fund baby and if he stayed healthy and living with his aunt and uncle he was set for life.
+He was the unknown research man for a variety of publications, blogs and even some business interests; people that wanted to know what was happening at the House of Mouse that was not in the press releases.
+Daniel knew more people that worked behind the scenes at Disney than anyone else, and he gathered information and dispersed it to numerous contacts around the world.
+Not that Daniel needed to work; he was a trust fund baby and if he stayed healthy and living with his aunt and uncle he was set for life.

 “How are the Ganders?”

-Daniel answered.
-“Good enough, they took up yoga, they have some young chippy come to the house everyday and help them get into downward dog.
+Daniel answered, “Good enough.
+They took up yoga, and they have some young chippy come to the house everyday and help them get into downward dog.
 Aunty says it helps fight her arthritis, I think Unc goes along with it just so he can see this hot blonde in his house every day.”

 “What can I do for you?”
 Danny asked, glancing at the screen.
 “I have a conference call with someone from Saudi Arabia in ten minutes.”